Marcel-Scherzinger/scratch-test-model/README.md

   The usage of parallelism in a file can lead to the interpreter rejecting it.
   _(Just stick to a single green-flag event and you're fine.)_
 - Scratch often tries to do _something_ to avoid exceptions or fatal errors.
-  Some expressions don't evaluate to a value programmers would be expect based on their knowledge from other languages.
+  Some expressions don't evaluate to a value programmers would expect based on their knowledge from other languages.
 This project tries to model them but there is still a chance of differences in behaviour, especially when it comes to numbers.